wso2/streaming-integrator/modules/distribution/carbon-home/resources/dashboards/README.md

 ## 1. Start the grafana server.

 i.
-Navigate to grafana directory.
+Download grafana from the following URL  https://grafana.com/grafana/download
 ii.
+Extract the downloaded file and Navigate to grafana directory.
+iii.
 Issue following command in the console `bin/grafana-server`.
-iii.
+iv.
 Navigate to grafana home with following URL `localhost:3000`.

 ## 2. Load dashboards into grafana.
 Once you have login to the grafana follow these steps to import dashboards into grafana